mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

     Plot of BKS Si-O interaction showing the short-range (buck) and ZBL functions plotted with the curve generated by ``SplinePotential`` (spline).
 This joins them with a an interpolating spline acting between the detachment point at :math:`r_{ij} = 0.8` and re-attachment point at :math:`r_{ij} = 1.4` shown by dashed lines.

-Finally, the potential can be tabulated in a format suitable for LAMMPS using :func:`atsim.potentials.writePotentials` :
+Finally, the potential can be tabulated in a format suitable for LAMMPS:

 .. code-block:: python

     bks_SiO = atsim.potentials.Potential('Si', 'O', spline)
+    tabulation = atsim.potentials.pair_tabulation.LAMMPS_PairTabulation(
+        [bks_SiO],
+        10.0, 5000)
     with open('bks_SiO.lmptab', 'w') as outfile:
-        atsim.potentials.writePotentials('LAMMPS', [bks_SiO], 10.0, 5000, out = outfile)
+        tabulation.write(outfile)

 .. [#bks] Van Beest, B. W. H., Kramer, G. J., & van Santen, R. A. (1990).
 Force fields for silicas and aluminophosphates based on ab initio calculations.  *Physical Review Letters* , **64** (16), 1955–1958. http://dx.doi.org/doi:10.1103/PhysRevLett.64.1955